Coiot/cbr-main/src/albums/episode2.md

     war on Canada, sending a decent force to Montréal.
 This is pretty disastrous for Canada, who have neglected defending that outpost in order to stem the pithy Iroquois assaults.
-But it’s also a fairly strange move for Poverty Point, who could surely have pounced on the under-protected Apache instead — a more pressing threat, one would think.
+But it’s also a fairly strange move for Poverty Point, who could surely have pounced on the under-protected Apache instead—a more pressing threat, one would think.
 Here’s hoping Tahera can see the wood for the trees and doesn’t get caught off-guard.</p>"
 - scene_number: "35"
   scene_title: Yin and Shang?
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene35.jpg
   narration: "<p>Yangcheng has fallen!
 I repeat, Yangcheng has fallen!
 It’s only turn
-    39 but our first capital is already down — whatsmore, there’s no way Xia are taking that back any time soon.
+    39 but our first capital is already down—whatsmore, there’s no way Xia are taking that back any time soon.
 Did I say Xia?
-Because I of course mean Shang, as the loss of their capital means they have now entered a new dynastic cycle, gaining a minor science bonus and a brand new dynastic capital — Yin, which you may remember was called Chu before.
+Because I of course mean Shang, as the loss of their capital means they have now entered a new dynastic cycle, gaining a minor science bonus and a brand new dynastic capital—Yin, which you may remember was called Chu before.
 It’s a very cool mechanic, but we might not get a chance to see it used again!
 In any case the obvious focus for the Qin is now Qiongshi, with Yin being marginally more protected.</p><p>Anyway, that seems to be